 This could be weighing on the minds of the executives of the exchanges, prompting the proposal of HR3555.
 The bill must pass the House and Senate before becoming law and will most likely be reviewed by committee before it’s sent to the House.

 If passed, Loudermilk’s bill appears to give protection from investor lawsuits stemming from unfair advantages granted to HFT firms.
 The implied intent is to skirt the SEC’s role of protecting investors by finding a way around them in Congress.
 Just by adding one paragraph to the original Securities Exchange Act of 1934, the SEC could be prevented from acting as a regulator of stock exchanges for any issue surrounding the selling of speed.

 If HR3555 removes the non-execution portions of their business from regulation, wouldn’t that also remove those from their immunity?
 That would take it out from under SEC regulation, but it seems that it would also take it out from under the immunity umbrella afforded to “quasi-government” stock exchange activities.

 If they carve out those activities from those regulated under the SEC Act of 1934, how could they then claim immunity for the removed activities?
 They would have it both ways – not included under the Exchange umbrella for regulatory purposes, but included when courts look at immunity granted to Exchanges.

 We will be watching the progress on HR3555 as it moves through the legislative process.

-Great Point Capital has over 100+ prop traders actively trading the firm’s capital, specializing in equities and equity options.
-We are headquartered in Chicago with a location in Austin, TX.
-Contact Great Point Capital LLC today, in either our Chicago Office, or Austin Office, to learn how we can successfully trade together generating high performance results.
-We are one of the elite few able to offer access to Takion Software, enhancing your online trading performance.
+Great Point Capital has been serving the trading community since 2001, with 100+ prop traders actively trading the firm’s capital.
+Headquartered in Chicago with offices in Austin, TX, we specialize in equities and equity options.
+Contact us today to learn how we can successfully trade together with high performance results.
+We are one of the few firms able to offer access to Takion Software Platform, enhancing your online equity trading experience.